Anomaly Detection in Audio with Concept Drift using Adaptive Huffman Coding: EXPERIMENTAL RESULTS

 \subsection{Merge vs. no Merge in the Adaptive Huffman Tree}

 Here, we discuss the advantage of the `Merge Nodes' module in our approach.
 The experiments are conducted on the test volume of the three datasets: `An Outdoor Area', `12 Angry Men', and `Outdoor Canteen-2' in Figure~\ref{fig:mergeVSnoMerge}.
-We choose the same selected (through hyper-parameter tuning) values of $\alpha$ and $\theta_{cos}$ for both the cases, i.e., merge and no merge.
+We choose the same selected values of $\alpha$ and $\theta_{cos}$ (through hyper-parameter tuning) for both the cases, i.e., merge and no merge.
 The drastic drop in AUC performance is observed when we remove the merging module.
-It signifies the importance of merging redundant distribution, which reduces false alarms.
+It signifies the importance of merging redundant nodes to reduces the false alarms.